dplastico/dplastico.github.io/_posts/2023-03-23-doing-it-wrong-Apocalypse_2023_ctf.md

 payload += p64(elf.sym.read) # use the read function as write-what-where payload += p64(elf.sym.vuln) # go back to the vul function to overflow again
 ```
-Once the above payload as sent and the overflow is triggered, the  _read()_ function is executed, and we can write our payload, which will contain the _"/bin/sh"_ string and the ROP chain.
+Once the above payload is sent and the overflow is triggered, the  _read()_ function is executed, and we can write our payload, which will contain the _"/bin/sh"_ string and the ROP chain.

-To understand the above, we need to be familiar with ret2csu.
+To understand the above, we need to be familiar with __ret2csu__.
 You can read more about it [here](https://gist.github.com/kaftejiman/a853ccb659fc3633aa1e61a9e26266e9), and practice it [here](https://ropemporium.com/challenge/ret2csu.html), but I will try to explain what's is the plan at a high level.
 We are using the following gadgets represented in the picture below showing the putput of the command __objdump -d void -M Intel__

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-03-24-13-13-39.png)